gentlewarriormonk/striveapp-V3/feature_modules/00_auth_setup/TECH_DECISIONS.md

 2. Key Libraries/Services Introduced or Heavily Used
 @supabase/supabase-js: The core JavaScript library for interacting with Supabase (DB, Auth, etc.).

-@supabase/auth-helpers-nextjs: Provides convenience functions and hooks specifically for integrating Supabase Auth with Next.js (App Router), managing sessions, and protecting routes.
+@supabase/ssr: The primary package for server-side auth integration with Next.js (App Router), managing sessions (via cookies), and protecting routes using middleware and server clients.
+Replaces the previous `@supabase/auth-helpers-nextjs`.

-@supabase/auth-ui-react: (Optional but Recommended) Pre-built React components for login/signup forms that integrate easily with Supabase Auth.
-Can be customized with Tailwind CSS.
-Using this can significantly speed up UI development for auth.
-If not used, forms will be built manually using shadcn/ui.
-Decision: Use @supabase/auth-ui-react initially for speed, customized to match the Strive theme.
+@supabase/auth-ui-react: (Removed) Pre-built React components for login/signup forms.
+Decision: Due to migration to `@supabase/ssr` and desire for full control over the UI/UX, we will build auth forms manually using `shadcn/ui` components, `react-hook-form` for state management, and `zod` for validation.

-zod: (Recommended) For form validation if building forms manually or adding extra validation.
+zod: (Required) For robust form validation for manually built auth forms.

-react-hook-form: (Recommended) If building forms manually for better state management and validation integration.
+react-hook-form: (Required) For managing form state, validation, and submission logic for manually built auth forms.

+shadcn/ui: (Required) UI component library used to build the auth forms and other UI elements.

 3. Database Schema Changes/Additions
 3.1 profiles Table